RubixML/ML/README.md

 ```

 ### Leave P Out
 Leave P Out tests the model with a unique holdout set of P samples for each round until all samples have been tested.

-Note that this process can become slow with large datasets and small values of P.
+> **Note**: Leave P Out can become slow with large datasets and small values of P.

 #### Parameters:
 | # | Param | Default | Type | Description |